dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-easy-jquery-selectors.markdown

 }
 ```

 So we have a few concepts here that need to be understood well before that line in the middle makes sense.
-First students need to understand array indexes, and that DOM objects, surprisingly, actually are objects.
+We need to understand array indexes, and that DOM objects, surprisingly, actually are objects.
 Accessing the style element of a DOM object seems obvious when you're more experienced but I suggest that early on he similar jQuery version is much clearer.

 ```js
 $(".nav-links").css("color", "red");